purvakulkarni15/Real-Time-Ray-Tracing-using-Vulkan/Basic Triangle/BasicTriangle.md

   2. There are different types of queues coming from different queue families and each family of queues allows only a subset of commands.
   3. For example, a queue family that only allows memory transfer related commands.
 ### 4. Physical and Logical Devices:
   1. Physical Device (VKPhysicalDevice) gives us all the properties of a device.
+(Read only)
   2. Logical Device (VKDevice) is used to interact with the driver of the physical device chosen through VkQueues.
+(Repr of physical device.
+Vulkan's window into Graphics card)

 ## 2. Presentation
 ### Steps: